-Referencing the new impact fees as “City-Wide” is somewhat of a misnomer, especially for water and wastewater.
-The new Water and Wastewater service areas are much larger than the previous “Small Area” service areas, but do not strictly follow city limits and include portions of the ETJ.
+The System-Wide Water and Wastewater service areas are much larger than the previous “Small Area” service areas, but do not strictly follow city limits and include portions of the ETJ.
 The Roadway service area is bounded by the entire city limits, but is broken into four service areas.
 In short, state law requires that impact fees be calculated, collected, and spent within defined service areas.
 Exhibits depicting these service areas are provided below.

 State law has specific requirements for the implementation of impact fees including the fee assessment and fee collection.
 In short, impact fees are typically assessed on the date that the subject lot’s Final Plat is approved by the Planning and Zoning Commission.
 The impact fees are typically collected with the Building Permit (or the service connections for utilities in the ETJ).
 Water and Wastewater Impact Fees are both based on the size and number of the water meter(s).
 Water Impact Fees do apply to irrigation meters.
-(Note that “Small Area” impact fees will not be collected in addition to a “City-Wide” impact fee that is required and collected.)
 Roadway Impact Fees are based on the traffic generated from the associated use.
 Tables for the City-Wide Impact Fees are provided below - note that the fees are being phased-in incrementally.

 In early 2016, Council engaged engineering consultants to begin the necessary data collection and analyses.
 Freese and Nichols was hired as the consultants for the Water and Wastewater Impact Fees to continue their similar work with water and wastewater masterplans.
 Similarly, Kimley-Horn and Associates prepared the Roadway Impact Fees continuing their related modeling of the Thoroughfare Plan.
 Below are the final impact fee reports.